lucvoorend/IceCubeTransformer/README.md

 This repository aims to ensure the reproducibility of the results presented in the thesis.
 * The `requirements.txt` file lists the necessary package versions.
-* The scripts in `data_preparation/` allow for recreating the exact data processing steps.
+* The scripts in `data_preparation/` allow for recreating the exact data processing steps, combined with the IcePACK library.
 * The `training_and_inference/` scripts, along with the training configurations, enable retraining or re-evaluating the model.
 * The `analysis/analysis_plots.ipynb` notebook uses the output from the inference step to generate the key figures, allowing for direct comparison with the thesis results.